 Your FICO credit score is a three-digit score ranging from 300 to 850.
 It’s the most popular credit score used by card issuers to evaluate your creditworthiness as a potential cardholder.
 You can get your FICO score for free using websites like Mint and Credit Karma, and many credit card brands such as Discover also provide free access to your score.
 You’re also entitled to one free copy of your credit report annually from each of the three credit bureaus — Experian, Equifax, and TransUnion.

 Knowing your FICO score can help you narrow down the cards for which you should apply.
-Some credit cards, such as the U.S. Bank Cash+ Visa Signature Card, are only available to cardholders with good credit.
-In fact, many of the credit cards with the most generous rewards and signup bonuses are limited to people with high FICO scores.
+Many of the credit cards with the most generous rewards and signup bonuses are limited to people with high FICO scores.

 The good news is there is a credit card available for just about everyone — even if you’ve never used credit before or if you have a spotty credit history.
 If you can’t qualify for your ideal credit card right away because your credit score isn’t high enough, you can apply for a card that caters to people trying to establish a credit history for the first time or rebuild their existing credit.
 By using credit responsibly, you can build a solid payment history and eventually qualify for the card you really want.